 Clients often give conflicting information, such as saying that a certain event happened at two totally different times.
 This is perfectly normal.
 Memory recall is like that, especially when it comes to emotionally charged events.

 As your memoir ghostwriter, my job is to notate those mix-ups and then guess, based on the other information I’ve gathered, which date was right.
 I’m not afraid to get it wrong.
 Fact is, I often get things wrong in these timelines because clients are a lot more helter-skelter in their interviews than they usually realize.
 Disorganized people, don’t despair.
 This is all expected!

 When it comes to helping you get organized, sometimes its easier for me to let you recall events as best you can, then I write it down with the mistakes in place.
 Once you’re looking at the events of your life on paper, it’s easier to correct the errors than it was to recall things in order from your memory.
 That’s all part of the process.

-Memories are often incorrect, but that’s to be expected
+Disorganized peoples’ memories are often incorrect, but that’s to be expected

 These mix-ups in oral storytelling, and these errors in the written timeline, aren’t mistakes.
 They’re simply part of the process of taking disorganized memories and turning them into a book.